 No Field System celebration of Beltane is complete without Grimspound Border Morris.
-They’ve joined us every year for May Day — and this year they’ll be joined by Newton Bushel Morris, The Buckfastleigh Mummers, and CrownmanCrow, author of the Dartmoor Folklore Map!
+They’ve joined us every year for May Day — and this year they’ll be joined by Newton Bushel Morris, Valiant Mummers, and Crownmancrow, author of the Dartmoor Folklore Map!

-Our afternoon starts at 3.45pm with a short May Day mummers’ play by The Valiant Mummers, followed by glorious Border and Cotswold Morris dancing outside the shop at 4pm.
-See below for more on the folk who’ll be entertaining you!
+Our afternoon starts at 3.30pm with a short May Day mummers’ play by The Valiant Mummers, followed by glorious Border and Cotswold Morris dancing outside the shop at 4pm.
+See below for more on the folk who’ll be entertaining you.

-After the dancing (and maybe a drink!), sit down with folklorist and storyteller CrowmanCrow for some weird and wonderful tales of tors and the moor.
-Expect brand new tellings of stories about UFOs, faeries, ley lines, aliens and big cats…
+After the dancing (and maybe a drink!), sit down with folklorist and storyteller Crowmancrow at 5.30pm for some weird and wonderful tales of tors and the moor.
+Expect brand new tellings of stories about UFOs, faeries, ley lines, alien big cats!

 Mumming and Morris is, as usual, free!
-Tickets to talk just £5 - released soon.
+Tickets to the talk are just £5 and can be found HERE.

 On the Beltane bill..